Common Sprinkler Problems

 No Check Valvesmore details

 Check valves are a device inside a sprinkler head that essentially seals the head, preventing any water from leaking out of it after the zone turns off.
 This keeps water in the underground pipes and prevents gravity from pushing the leftover water out of the lowest heads in a zone.
-So, if your system lacks any check valves, you’ll probably notice a small stream of water coming from one or two heads on a zone after it turns off.
+Heads without a check valve might have a small stream of water coming out of them after the zone turns off.
+This leads to a lot of water waste.

-If you don’t have check valves, we highly recommend installing new heads with check valves built in on the lowest points in a zone, particularly if there is a slope in your lawn.
+If you don’t have check valves, think about installing new heads with check valves built in on the lowest points of your yard, particularly if you have a steep slope.
 Many newer models of heads have check valves built in.
 So when purchasing a new head, be sure to look for models that have check valves.
+Some heads will have the initials “SAM” (Seal-A-Matic) on their base, which indicates that they have a check valve.